The Ultimate Gardening Gift Guide (for any budget)

 A grow light setup is a great gift for someone who is getting serious about home food gardening.
 We grow hundreds of varieties of produce throughout the year and we start all of our annual and biennial plants from seed for the warm and cold-weather growing seasons.

-+Heating Mat – Heating mats really help regulate soil temps and improve seed germination, especially for seeds like tomatoes that love warm soil temps.
++Heating Mat – Heating mats really help regulate soil temps and improve seed germination, especially for summer seeds like tomatoes that love warm soil temps.
 If you want faster and more uniform germination + better seedling growth, get heating mats.
 These are the heating mats we use.

 Gardening Gift #6: Excalibur Food Dehydrator